hamghalam/EnhGAN/README.md

 # EnhGAN
 Enhancement GAN

-Generate high contrast images for the segmentation task based on trained model on BraTS dataset
+We present a novel architecture based on conditional generative adversarial networks (cGANs) to improve the lesion contrast for segmentation based on trained model on BraTS dataset.

 # Prerequisites